 What is the Difference Between Tightness and Injury?

 Stretching when you might have a torn or strained muscle may actually worsen the situation.
-If the pain stays within 2-3 days, you should see a doctor.
-There is a good chance that he or she will prescribe an MRI scan to see what’s going on.
+If the pain stays for 2-3 days, you should see a doctor.
+There is a good chance that they will prescribe an MRI to see what’s going on.

 What are the Symptoms of an Injury?

 If you’re still not sure if you’re dealing with tightness or an injury, you’ll want to see if you have any symptoms of an injury.
-If you feel a sudden, sharp pain or pain after a few seconds of stretching, it’s probably an injury.
+If you are suffering sudden, sharp pains, it’s probably an injury.
 It’s a step above just feeling slightly uncomfortable.